top of page

 ABOUT

 Our building is wheelchair accessible and has an induction hearing loop, and we are welcoming of all diversities including neurodiversities.
+We are also welcoming of anyone who needs to mask.
+We will do our best to accomodate you so that you are comfortable.
 If you have any accessibility needs that you want to discuss before attending, please just get in touch.

 Sundays